macros4outlook/quotefixmacro/README.md

 You can store the default configuration in the registry:

 1. by executing `StoreDefaultConfiguration()`
-2. by writing a routing executing commands similar to the following: `Call SaveSetting(APPNAME, REG_GROUP_CONFIG, "CONVERT_TO_PLAIN", "true")`
+2. by writing a routing executing command similar to the following: `Call SaveSetting(APPNAME, REG_GROUP_CONFIG, "CONVERT_TO_PLAIN", "true")`
 3. by manually creating entries in this registry hive: `HKEY_CURRENT_USER\Software\VB and VBA Program Settings\QuoteFixMacro`

 ## Acknowledgements